The Embarcadero (San Francisco): Embarcadero Plaza

 At the eastern end of Market Street is Embarcadero Plaza, opened in 1972 and originally named Justin Herman Plaza, for M. Justin Herman, head of the San Francisco Redevelopment Agency from 1959 to 1971.

 Education

 Right along the Embarcadero Center is the Embarcadero YMCA, the city's flagship branch of a group of a dozen locales.
 The center features the unique Youth Chance High School, an alternative high school that is a magnet for troubled students from throughout the Bay Area.

+The Embarcadero area was the test site for one of the most famous experiments in urban planning education, when in 1978 renowned architecture and planning theorist Christopher Alexander - famous for his "pattern language" - took his students from the University of California Berkeley to the site with the aim of reimagining it as something that would grow organically over time.
+The results were published in 1987 as the book A New Theory of Urban Design (1987).

 Seawall upgrade and enhancements projects

 The Embarcadero seawall is over a century old, originally constructed between 1878 and 1916, and is in need of upgrades in order to ensure its integrity in the event of a major earthquake.
 As of February 2018 the Port of San Francisco, the San Francisco Municipal Transportation Agency, and several other departments are partnering to deliver a project to upgrade the seawall and adjoining public spaces.
 The project is expected to cost at least $2 billion, and the city successfully passed a ballot measure to issue $425 million in bonds to finance part of the project in November 2016.